Identifying Ideal MC for Hardwood Floors (and Next Steps)

 But let’s get to the positive side of things.
 Here’s how wood with the correct MC can benefit you:

-Preventing moisture damage to hardwood flooring—such as by buying and using a wood moisture meter—might seem like an unnecessary investment, but it’s worth it in the long run.
+Preventing water damage to hardwood flooring—such as by buying and using a wood moisture meter—might seem like an unnecessary investment, but it’s worth it in the long run.

-When you install floors that are high quality, durable, and free from moisture damage, you build trust with your customers.
+When you install floors that are high quality, durable, and free from moisture damage or shrinkage gaps, you build trust with your customers.
 They will appreciate the work you do and sing your praises to others.

 So what can you do to achieve that ideal moisture content with every flooring project?
-We’ll answer that next.
+You can start by identifying the moisture content of your flooring materials.

-A wood moisture meter will be your best friend.
-It’ll help you know the wood’s MC and how much it’ll need to change to reach its ideal MC.
+A wood moisture meter will help you measure your wood’s MC, which will help you understand how much it’ll need to change to reach its ideal MC.

 Make sure you have the right kind of meter—one for wood.
 You’ll have two options of wood moisture meters: pin meters and pinless meters.